Pat1525/MSA-2022-Frontend/README.md

 # MSA-2022-Frontend
-Using the balldontlie api to get an input id of my favourite players and output their physical stats.
+Using the balldontlie api, You input the id's of a player shown in the table and it outputs the physical stats to the user.
+To display the ids of the players I used material UI table.